s3bw/foolscap/readme.md

 These are the features that planned in the future of foolscap:

-    - rename.
-To rename the notes saved in foolscap.
     - list options.
 To allow for a custom functioning of the list output.
-    - merge.
-To merge two notes into one.
-    - split.
-To split one note into two.
     - multiple descriptions.
 To allow one note be broken into sections.
     - export.
 To allow the output of a note be exported in various ways.
     - config.
 To allow a user to change the foolscap-markup of titles and descriptions.